Skip to Main Content

 Successful casting in Austria follows a structured process that respects both creative needs and local working practices.
 Starting early and communicating clearly prevents last-minute scrambling.

-- ● Brief development should include cultural context and authenticity requirements
+• Brief development should have cultural context and authenticity needs

-- ● Initial casting rounds typically happen 3-4 weeks before shooting
+• First casting rounds mostly happen 3-4 weeks before shooting

-- ● Callback sessions require flexible scheduling around Austrian working hours
+• Callback sessions need flexible scheduling around Austrian working hours

 Brief Development

 Your casting brief should go beyond physical descriptions.
-Include cultural context, language requirements (German fluency levels), and any specific regional characteristics needed.
+Have cultural context, language needs (German fluency levels), and any specific regional traits needed.
 Austrian casting directors appreciate detailed briefs that explain the story context.

 Database Searches